Why Buy 130 Volt Light Bulbs?

 These customers, and several others, have a fundamental misunderstanding of 130 volt light bulbs.
 That's not their fault, however; it's ours.
 So let me try to clear up this issue once and for all.

 As discussed briefly in an earlier article, the short, technical version goes like this: 130 volt Halogen and incandescent light bulbs are manufactured with a thick filament designed to withstand a theoretical 130 volts.
-I say “theoretical” because almost all homes in the US operate on only 110-120 volts.
-The thicker filament in a 130 volt bulb, when operated on typical 110-120 line voltage, provides less resistance to the electrical current flowing through the filament.
+I say "theoretical" because almost all homes in the US operate on only 110-120 volts.
+The thicker filament in a 130 volt bulb, when operated on typical 110-120 line voltage, has a higher resistance to the electrical current flowing through the filament, decreasing the amount current across the filament.
 As a result, the bulb burns cooler, uses less energy (watts), and lasts longer; however, as a trade-off, the bulb is also slightly dimmer and has a lower (more yellow) color temperature.

 Understanding Voltage, Amps & Watts: "Hose Theory"

 To understand this phenomenon, an analogy is useful.
 Think of a garden hose.
 When you turn on the tap to just a trickle, water flows freely through the hose without resistance.
 As you turn the tap more, you force a larger volume of water through the hose, which is met by a small amount of resistance from the hose.
 Now turn the tap to its highest setting.
 Instead of trickling from the end of the hose, water now sprays across your lawn and into the leather interior of your neighbor's new convertible.